vkp33/vendingapi/README.md

 2. https://vending-machine-project.herokuapp.com/api/:id

-    //a GET request gets the drink with the specified id
+    -a GET request gets the drink with the specified id

-    //a DELETE request deletes the drink with the specified id
+    -a DELETE request deletes the drink with the specified id

 3. https://vending-machine-project.herokuapp.com/api/drink/update/:id

     -a PUT request with body format below updates the whole drink (Note: if any field is left empty it will update the field to empty so use the second update route for updating single fields)

       {
         name: varchar(45),
         price: (Decimal with max 99.99 and min 0.00,